Why was the Memorial built?

 Who designed the Memorial?

-The Columbine Memorial Committee received proposals from many design firms and conducted interviews before selecting DHM Design from Denver, Co as the design consultant for the Memorial.
-The Committee and design consultants took the results of 3,500 completed surveys, along with comments from Columbine students, faculty and staff, and combined that information with detailed input from victims’ families gathered over 18 months worth of meetings, to create the conceptual design.
+The Columbine Memorial Committee received proposals from many design firms and conducted interviews before selecting DHM Design from Denver, Colorado as the design consultant for the Memorial project.
+The Committee and design consultants took the results of 3,500 completed surveys, along with comments from Columbine students, faculty and staff, and combined that information with detailed input from victims’ families gathered during 18 months of meetings, to create the conceptual design.
 The present design incorporated details specifically requested by the victims’ families.

 Who was on the Memorial Committee?